mlashkari98/MovieRecommendationSystem/README.md

 ## Related Work and Our Contribution

-Among previous works on the MovieLens-1M dataset, matrix completion methods have achieved strong performance [2,3,4].
-In [4], graph neural networks were used for matrix completion.
-Another category of models relies only on graph neural networks and attempts to design a hybrid recommendation system [1,5].
-The error of the model [5] reports a model error of `0.833` on the MovieLens-1M dataset which indicates that the model is not approprate for contributation.
-Therefore, We use the model introduced in [1], called KGCN as the foundation of our work.
+Among previous works on the MovieLens-1M dataset, matrix completion methods have achieved strong performance [3,4,5].
+In [5], graph neural networks were used for matrix completion.
+Another category of models relies only on graph neural networks and attempts to design a hybrid recommendation system [2,3].
+The error of the model [6] reports a model error of `0.833` on the MovieLens-1M dataset which indicates that the model is not approprate for contributation.
+Therefore, We use the model introduced in [2], called KGCN as the foundation of our work.
 They trained the KGCN model on knowledge graphs for the MovieLens-20M dataset.
 So, We filtered the knowledge graph to be compatible with the MovieLens-1M dataset.
 We make two contributions:

 * We design KGAT based on Graph Attention Networks (GAT) instead of Graph Convolutional Networks (GCN) for learning from the knowledge graph.
 In attention-based graph neural networks, the model is able to learn the relative importance of neighboring nodes by assigning different weights to them.

-*  The KGCN model is allowed to learn the initial user features and construct a representation for each user from random input embeddings [1].
+*  The KGCN model is allowed to learn the initial user features and construct a representation for each user from random input embeddings [2].
 Instead, We utilize user metadata and construct initial feature vectors for each user based on the available user information.

+## References

+[1] Harper, F. Maxwell, and Joseph A. Konstan.
+"The movielens datasets: History and context."
+Acm transactions on interactive intelligent systems.
+2015.
+[2] Wang, Hongwei, et al. "Knowledge graph convolutional networks for recommender systems."
+The world wide web conference.
+2019.
+The knowledge graph is available at https://github.com/zzaebok/KGCN-pytorch
+[3] Han, Soyeon Caren, et al. "Glocal-k: Global and local kernels for recommender systems."
+Proceedings of the 30th ACM International Conference on Information & Knowledge Management.
+2021.
+[4] Shen, Wei, et al. "Inductive matrix completion using graph autoencoder."
+Proceedings of the 30th ACM International Conference on Information & Knowledge Management.
+2021.
+[5] Zhang, Muhan, and Yixin Chen.
+"Inductive matrix completion based on graph neural networks." arXiv preprint arXiv:1904.12058 (2019).
+[6] Darban, Zahra Zamanzadeh, and Mohammad Hadi Valipour.
+"GHRS: Graph-based hybrid recommendation system with application to movie recommendation."
+Expert Systems with Applications.
+2022.